GitauHarrison/twilio-verify-2fa-implementation-in-flask/README.md

 1. Sign up for Twilio.
 Get a [free account](https://www.twilio.com/try-twilio?promo=WNPWrR) now.

-2. From your [Twilio Console](https://www.twilio.com/console) menu icons, select the _All Product and Services_ button
+2. From your [Twilio Console](https://www.twilio.com/console) menu icons on the far left, select the _All Product and Services_ button
 3. Click on [Verify](https://www.twilio.com/console/verify/services)
 4. Click the _Create Service Now_ button
 5. Provide a friendly name for your application